camunda/camunda-docs-manual/content/user-guide/spring-boot-integration/rest-api.md

 </dependency>
 ```

-By default the application path is `rest`, so without any further configuration you can access the api at `http://localhost:8080/rest`.
+By default the application path is `engine-rest`, so without any further configuration you can access the api at `http://localhost:8080/engine-rest`.

 Because we use jersey, one can use spring boot's [common application properties](http://docs.spring.io/spring-boot/docs/current/reference/html/common-application-properties.html).
 For example, to change the application path, use